First Constraints on WIMP-Nucleon Effective Field Theory Couplings in an Extended Energy Region From LUX-ZEPLIN: Modeling

-The accuracy of true single scatter and $\gamma$-X identification is assessed by training ten BDTs, each tested on different 10\% (80,000 events) portions of the entire simulated dataset.
-The averaged results show a large true single scatter acceptance within the FV and ROI, and are summarized in \autoref{table: reduced confusion matrix cuts} with errors given by the standard deviations of predicted counts across the ten BDTs.
-The calculated single scatter acceptance remains high even at the edges of the FV.
+The accuracy of true single scatter and $\gamma$-X identification is assessed by cross-validating BDT predictions for ten non-overlapping datasets.
+In this procedure, the entire simulated dataset is split into ten equally-sized portions (80,000 events), and each portion is taken as the validation set for a BDT that is trained on the remaining nine portions.
+The parameters and classification thresholds of the ten BDTs are identical to those of the final BDT deployed on the EFT search data.
+The general performance on the validation datasets is summarized in \autoref{table: reduced confusion matrix cuts} with errors given by the standard deviations of predicted counts across the ten BDTs.
+A high averaged single scatter acceptance is seen within the FV and ROI, which remains high even at the boundaries of the FV.

-To validate the high acceptance of simulated single scatters, the BDT is deployed on $^{220}$Rn calibration data in the S1c~$<$~1000~phd range.
+To validate the high acceptance of simulated single scatters in observed data, the BDT is deployed on $^{220}$Rn calibration data in the S1c~$<$~1000~phd range.
 Under the most conservative assumption that all 25,000 events originating from the $^{220}$Rn decay chain are true single scatters, the single scatter acceptance rate of the BDT is $99.92$\%.
 The BDT is also deployed on DD and AmLi neutron calibration data to verify NR acceptance.
 No DD events are removed by the BDT, and only AmLi events below the NR band that are indicative of multiply scattering neutrons were removed (multiply scattering neutron events have the same S1 hit pattern characteristics of $\gamma$-X events).
 Finally, the $\gamma$-X rejection rate in the 1000~phd~$<$~S1$c$~$<$~2000~phd side band of the WIMP search data is tested.
 This side band has a significant number of $\gamma$-X events from the 375~keV $\gamma$-ray of the $^{127}$Xe electron capture decay.
 The BDT removes 73\% of the 180 $\gamma$-X events on and below the NR band.
 The 27\% $\gamma$-X misclassification rate is attributed to differences in the data and the detector response model (used to train the BDT), which is not tuned or validated in this S1 range.

 The assessment using calibration data shows that the BDT has an acceptance larger than 99.9\% for ER and NR single scatter events throughout the FV.
 A lower bound on the $\gamma$-X rejection rate of 73\% is obtained from a side band above the ROI, with the true rejection rate in the ROI expected to approach the value from simulations (99.6\%) at lower energies due to the better match between data and the detector response model.
 Two events are removed by the BDT in the search dataset, consistent with the expectation of 1.6 $\gamma$-X events found using the measured activities and the rate at which they produce $\gamma$-X in the custom Monte Carlo simulation.
 This consistency, in addition to the high $\gamma$-X rejection rate of the BDT classifier, removes the need to incorporate a $\gamma$-X model in the fits to the observed data.